Downtown Kansas City: Crossroads Arts District

 The Crossroads District, formerly a warehouse district from I-670 in the north up to Union Station in the south, is going through a period of revitalization, like much of the city.
 Buildings are being redeveloped for office and residential uses.
 Several restaurants and art galleries are now within the district, and the area has a monthly event known as First Fridays.
 They feature pop-up art galleries, food trucks, live music, and shopping deals.

 Crown Center

 Crown Center is a district developed by Hallmark.
 Within Crown Center, families can enjoy an aquarium, Legoland, and Kaleidoscope.
-There are several mid to upscale stores, and visitors can stay at the Sheraton Crown Center or the Westin Crown Center.
-The district is a short walk from Liberty Memorial (which features a world-class World War One museum).
-Visitors can connect to Union Station and the rest of Crown Center via a skywalk called the Link.
+There are several mid to upscale stores, and hotels include the Sheraton and the Westin.
+The district is a short walk from the National World War I Museum and Memorial.
+Union Station and the rest of Crown Center connect via a skywalk called the Link.

 The River Market

 The River Market is Kansas City's original neighborhood on the Missouri River.
-The district contains one of the country's largest and longest lasting public farmers' markets.
-There are several unique shops and restaurants in the area.
-Steamboat Arabia Museum is next to the City Market.
-Residents and visitors traveling by foot or bike can take the Town of Kansas Bridge connection to get to the Riverfront Heritage Trail which leads to Berkley Riverfront Park, which is operated by Port KC.
+The district contains one of the country's largest and longest lasting public farmers' markets, and several unique shops and restaurants.
+The Arabia Steamboat Museum is next to the City Market.
+The Town of Kansas Bridge reaches the Riverfront Heritage Trail which leads to Berkley Riverfront Park, which is operated by Port KC.